20 April 2023

 What is a terminal automation system?

-An automated terminal system allows remote control of loading/unloading points in oil depots, monitoring and controlling the loading process of tank trucks to ensure reliable and safe operations.
-It enables operators to be in charge of field devices in an organized manner and utilizes data from these devices for practical business functions.
+An automated terminal system allows remote control of loading/unloading points in oil terminals, monitoring and controlling the loading process of tank trucks to ensure reliable and safe operations.
 The TAS is critical in the oil industry, both in big and small systems.

 Do you need more info about our terminal automation systems?